 - Step 8: Wait for delivery

 - Final Words

 What is a Birth Certificate and Why Do You Need It?

 The Philippine Statistics Authority defines a birth certificate as a vital record that documents the birth of a child.
 The term “birth certificate” refers to either the original document with information about the birth, or the certified true copy or representation of the registration of birth.
 Throughout this article, we shall refer to the birth certificate as the certified true copy of the original registration of birth.

 When a child is born, the doctor or attending physician files a report or record of the birth with the local civil registrar.
 The certificate is also signed and sealed by the registrar or the custodian of the birth records.
 The local civil registrar stores the birth certificate and issues certified copies of it when requested.
 The birth certificate is then archived at the Philippine Statistics Authority.

 The birth certificate contains important information such as the complete name of the child, date and time of birth, place of birth, sex or gender, and the names of the parents.

 So why do you need a PSA birth certificate and not one from the local civil registrar?
 With all the cases of fraud, forgery and identity theft happening these days, many government agencies and institutions are now requiring only the latest or most recent PSA birth certificates.
 This is because the PSA changes the security paper of its documents from time to time in order to deter or discourage forgers.

-The PSA birth certificate is an important document in:
+The PSA birth certificate (or NSO birth certificate) is an important document in:

 - applying for or renewing your passport,